Answers are at the right or below the question in "Light Blue".

 Why is Martin Luther important in history?

 a.
-He started the original Protestant Lutheran Church.
+He founded the original American Protestant Lutheran Church.

 b.
 Luther was a Southern Baptist who challenged the U.S. government.

 c.
-Martin Luther challenged the Catholic Church and nailed 95 theses to the church's door.
+Martin Luther challenged the Catholic Church and nailed the 95 theses to the church's door.

-He found fault with the church and nailed 95 complaints to the church house door about how the church strayed from scripture.
+Luther found fault with the church and nailed 95 complaints about how it strayed from scripture to the church door.

 -